Homepage

 I bid you warm greetings from The Second Principle website – where sharing ideas about educational innovations is the focus.
 I invite you to view my personal cache of informational webpages and blog entries on an array of educational topics.
 Here are posted updated entries from my original site which was housed at the University of Wisconsin-Stevens Point from 1997-2013.
 Many of the pages contained herein are newer, updated versions of concepts and ideas that were used to support my teaching of many varied education courses during my 22+ year career as a university professor.

 In The Second Principle web space I have also included a dedicated blog space.
-These entries allow me to be a little more laid back, as well as personal and political about educational issues on which I have strong opinions.
+These entries allow me to be a little more laid back, as well as share personal and political ideas about educational issues on which I have strong opinions.
 If you are a visitor from my previous site, here you will find that I have culled my old webpages, updated them, and have added an array of new things.
-I retired in 2009 as a full professor, but continued to teach graduate courses online for UW-SP through 2012.
-As a number of the webpages I posted had become integral to others’ teaching curricula, and continued to be popular with web users, I have moved the more visited or frequently accessed concepts here to The Second Principle.
-However, not everything was moved from the UW-SP site.
-I have also added a blog space where, when so moved, I can rant, rave, or share.
+I retired in 2009 as a full professor emeritus, but I continued to teach graduate courses online for UW-SP through 2012.

 As a form of pay-it-forward, if you utilize the information I have provided or find the site useful in any way, I request you commit a simple act of random kindness as cosmic payment.
 Thanks in advance for honoring the intention of my request!
-I also have several links to PayPal if you are moved to make a small donation in order to help me defray hosting coasts as I hope to keep the site ad and commercial free.

 This website is divided into six general areas that reflect my previous and continuing interests.